Eureka Mine | Harrisburg (Aguereberry Camp) | Cashier Mill | Death Valley, California

 Cashier Mill, built in 1909, utilized gas power to extract gold from the ore hauled from Eureka Mine, first pulverizing the ore, then using mercury and cyanide to extract the gold.
 Gold from the Eureka Mine sustained Pete Aguereberry for 40 years.
 Historians estimate that Aguereberry extracted about $175,000 worth of gold (then valued at $20 per ounce) from Providence Ridge until his health began to fail in the early 1930’s.
 Pete Aguereberry died on Nov 23, 1945.

 Pete’s original cabin, built in 1907, still stands at Aguereberry Camp.
-There are a group of 3 cabins: The cabin on the right was Pete’s cabin, the middle cabin a guest cabin and the cabin on the left was of unknown use.
+There are a group of 3 cabins: The cabin on the right was Pete’s cabin, the middle cabin a guest cabin and the cabin on the left was of unknown use (however, note my guesses below).
 Pete’s cabins are near the now sealed off Eureka Mine.
 You can still see ore cart tracks running into the mine.

 Additional points of interest in the Panamint Mountain Range: